-Your baby may be prescribed a 'hypoallergenic' formula such as Alimentum, Althera, Aptamil Pepti or Nutramigen LGG (or more rarely, Alfamino, Puramino or Neocate).
-This should use this as their main milk drink until they are 12 months old, or as advised by your Health Care Professional.
-For babies over 6 months, who are not allergic to soya, Wysoy infant formula may be considered.
-This does not need to be prescribed as it is available to buy from pharmacies and larger supermarkets at a similar price to standard infant formula.
+Your baby may be prescribed a hypoallergenic formula such as Alimentum, Althera, Aptamil Pepti or Nutramigen LGG (or more rarely Alfamino, Puramino or Neocate).
+They should use this as their main milk drink until 12 months old, or as advised by your Health Care Professional.
 Most babies aged 6-12 months need approximately 600ml (20oz) formula each day to ensure they are meeting their nutritional needs, especially calcium.
 Over the age of 1, this amount reduces to around 350ml (12oz).
 These amounts vary according to the child and their diet.

-Plant based alternatives to cow's milk
+Alternatives to cow's and soya milk for cooking

 Always choose plant-based dairy milk alternatives that are fortified with vitamins and minerals, in particular calcium (at least 120mg calcium/100mls) and iodine.
 These are available to buy from most supermarkets and can be used in cooking from six months of age but not as a main milk drink until your child is over one year old.
-Brands include supermarket own label, Alpro and Oatly: soya, oat, almond, cashew, coconut, hazelnut and hemp drink.
+Brands include supermarket own label, Alpro and Oatly: oat, almond, cashew, coconut, hazelnut and hemp drink.
 Rice milk should not be given to children under 41⁄2 years old.
 Please be aware that not all organic versions have vitamins and minerals added and some milk alternatives may not be suitable for other allergies.
 Please discuss with your Health care professional or Dietitian if unsure.

-A plant-based drink designed for 1-3 year-olds or a Whole/Barista oat milk such as Alpro Growing Up Soya Drink 1-3 + Years, Alpro Oat Growing Up Drink 1-3+ Years, Oatly Oat Drink Barista Edition and Oatly Oat Drink Whole are the most nutritionally appropriate main milk drink once your child is over the age of 1.
+A plant-based drink designed for 1-3 year-olds or a Whole/Barista oat milk such as Alpro Oat Growing Up Drink 1-3+ Years, Oatly Oat Drink Barista Edition and Oatly Oat Drink Whole are the most nutritionally appropriate main milk drink once your child is over the age of 1.